 Knowing the difference between customer service vs customer experience is vital to taking a holistic approach to serving clients.
 Customer service is a small piece of the puzzle that can assist with sales, troubleshoot issues, or follow up with clients.
 Customer experience is the entire sum of their journey with you.

-Customer service remains focused on direct interactions and the way that your staff supports customers.
+Customer service teams must remain focused on direct customer engagements and the way that your staff supports customers.
 Customer experience occurs when you’re not around.
 Customer experience management takes into account the systems you set up for your clients that they interact with when you’re not around.

 Rather than living in a defensive crouch you can use your customer experience approach to be proactive in building customer relationships.
-When you prioritize your customers without asking for a reward or a response, their loyalty comes easily.
-If you don’t know where to start, customer satisfaction surveys are a great way to get some valuable data from your most loyal customers.
+When you prioritize your customers without asking for a reward or a response, customer loyalty comes easily.
+Customer satisfaction surveys are a great way to get some valuable data from your most loyal customers.